Jeswang/leetcode/README.md

 ## Why making another LeetCode solution list
 C++ is a basic skill for a programmer, especially for the one who is preparing for a lot of coding interviews.

-Solving LeetCode's problems is a good beginning for practicing my c++ skill.
+Solving LeetCode's problems is a good beginning for practicing my C++ skill.

 ## Feature
 - Debug with Xcode